 You can use your CRM to the most when it comes to on field activities.
 You need the right tools for this, and a Dynamics 365 map integration is the way to go about this.

 The reason for using a third party tool is simply because Dynamics itself does not provide an extensive default option.
-But let’s look at how a map integration like Quick Maps gives features like proximity search to maximize your efforts.
+But let’s look at how a map integration like Mappyfield gives features like proximity search to maximize your efforts.
 Your on field team can leverage this to get their schedule, plan a route based on proximity and add the records to their calendar easily.

 Let’s walk through how to enable it: